 Rick recently moved from Anchorage and now lives and paints in McMinnville, Oregon.

-"I start my work with a detailed realistic drawing (which I struggle with, drawing to me is the hardest park).
+"I start my work with a detailed realistic drawing (which I struggle with, drawing to me is the hardest part).
 I want the initial image precise for a firm starting point, so the sketch becomes an exercise in detail and concentration.
 Then I let go and let the paint flow.
 This is the fun part, the time of joy and meditation.
 Finishing the painting can also be a difficult time for me.
 I have to tighten up the brush strokes and put everything back in order.
 I feel that painting is like life.
 The beginning and end is the hardest part.
 The parts in between are fun and exciting."